sanjanacheerla/passel_public/README.md

 First of all, thank you for using the passel bot.
 The bot has been active for over 2 years, and I greately apprecitate those who have added and used the bot in their servers.
 Due to Discord's changing rules, I will not be able to host the passel public bot anymore.

 You can still use the bot by hosting it on your own by following the steps below.
 If you have *any* questions, feel free to reach out to me via the [discord support server](https://discord.gg/wmSsKCX).

+**Feel free to fork this repo and create your own bot by adding more features, or using this code in another bot you may already have.
+[Click for the discord python API](https://discordpy.readthedocs.io/en/stable/api.html).**
 ***

 # About